Is your child anxious about starting school?

 Nothing seems to help

 If you find these strategies are not helping maybe your child is not ready for school.
 There is no evidence supporting that starting your child at school early is beneficial.
 In many cases giving them a bonus year at Kindergarten is the best decision.
+If you want to talk through these options you are welcome to make an appointment, just call or send me an email..
 You may also find it helpful to get individually focused assistance for your child to learn anxiety management strategies.

 * My aim is for these posts is meant to useful, interesting and/or inspiring.
 They are not designed to be used for therapy..